Amphetamines are addictive stimulant drugs traditionally prescribed to treat serious medical and mental health issues.

 Let’s get your admission going with one of our confidential representatives.

-During outpatient treatment, patients come to the facility for their therapies and counseling sessions, and go home once they are complete for the day.
-Although inpatient or residential treatment is recommended for those with a severe dependency to amphetamines, outpatient rehab is a great option for those who need more flexibility.
+In outpatient treatment, patients come to the facility for their therapies and counseling sessions, going home once they are complete for the day.
+Although inpatient or residential treatment is recommended for those with a severe dependency on amphetamines, outpatient drug rehab programs—especially intensive formats—are a great option for those who need more flexibility.

 Most outpatient treatment programs offer group therapy for patients.
-Group therapy is a great way to surround yourself with a supportive community who understands what you are struggling with, and can relate.
+Group therapy is a great way to surround yourself with a supportive community that understands what you are struggling with, and can relate to your desire for change.
 Group sessions are held by licensed therapists who will allow you to explore your addiction and truly understand it.

 This type of therapy generally involves the following: